Menu

 Businesses can lower these premiums by dedicating resources and efforts to preventing cybercrime, which cyber insurers often reward.
 You may also be able to save by bundling your policy, or paying your premium annually instead of monthly.
 [Read related article: The Cost of Cybersecurity and How to Budget for it]

 In conjunction with other types of insurance, cyber insurance can protect your business when something goes wrong.
-Buying the proper coverage is well worth the peace of mind that your business has the support to make it through potential cyber disasters.
+Buying the proper coverage is well worth the peace of mind that your business has enough support to make it through potential cyber disasters.

 Here’s what to consider when looking for cyber insurance: